Frequently Asked Questions

 • Like all public schools, charter schools are open to any student who lives in the enrollment area.
 There is no entrance requirement, such as testing or prior academic record.
 At KIPP, if a school has more families wanting to attend than spaces available, we choose applicants at random through a blind lottery.

-The enrollment process is relatively simple and is managed at the local level, so the process is different depending on where you live.
+The enrollment process is relatively simple and is managed at the school level, so the process is different depending on where you live.
 Use our KIPP School Directory to find a KIPP school near you, and learn more about how to enroll.

 New KIPP schools start with a single grade level and then admit one additional grade level each year until reaching full enrollment.
 New KIPP middle schools open with just a fifth grade, then admit fifth and sixth graders in year two, then admit fifth, sixth, and seventh graders in year three, and fifth through eighth graders in year four.